-- 15. Within 6 months of the date of commencement of development under this consent, unless the Secretary agrees otherwise, the Applicant must enter into a VPA with Council in accordance with: - (a) Division 6 of Part 4 of the EP&A Act; and - (b) the terms of the Applicant's offer in Appendix 8.
+- 15. Within 6 months of the date of commencement of development under this consent, unless the Secretary agrees otherwise, the Applicant must enter into a VPA with Council in accordance with: - (a) Division 6 of Part 4 of the EP&A Act; and - (b) the terms of the Applicant's offer in Table 1 of Appendix 8. - 16.
+Within 6 months of the determination of Modification 2, unless the Secretary agrees otherwise, the Applicant must enter into a PA with Council in accordance with: - (a) Division 7.1 of Part 7 of the EP&A Act; and - (b) the terms of the Applicant's offer in Table 2 of Appendix 8.